lanhed/uknewfront-2015/uknewfront/site/README.md

 On top of that we have some bootstrap styles and javascript, but don’t worry about that.

 The HTML file is built up in sections, editing those sections is simple.

-To add a new speaker, scroll down to the speaker section and find these three things to edit/add The speaker heads are lined up in rows with four columns in each row If you’re adding a new speaker, make sure you change the data-id to the next in iteration Next is the speaker list, kind of the same thing as the heads, but instead of images we display texts here Next is to add or edit the speaker content below the speaker list.
+**To add a new speaker, scroll down to the speaker section and find these three things to edit/add** •The speaker heads are lined up in rows with four columns in each row

+•If you’re adding a new speaker, make sure you change the data-id to the next in iteration

+•Next is the speaker list, kind of the same thing as the heads, but instead of images we display texts here

+•Next is to add or edit the speaker content below the speaker list.
 Pay attention to data-speaker-id, it must be the same id you gave the data-id above

-The naming convention for speaker images is: Surename-Familyname.jpg The Think section is a bit easier to update or add new content to.
+•The naming convention for speaker images is: Surename-Familyname.jpg

+**The Think section is a bit easier to update or add new content to.**
-Add/edit the list of links
+•Add/edit the list of links

-Add/edit the HTML-file with the Think-person’s content.
-Naming convention: surenamefamilyname.html The naming convention for Think person's images is: Surename-Familyname-white.jpg (as it has white background instead of black)
+•Add/edit the HTML-file with the Think-person’s content.
+Naming convention: surenamefamilyname.html

+•The naming convention for Think person's images is: Surename-Familyname-white.jpg (as it has white background instead of black)